 Jacques Ellul (1912–94) was a French thinker and writer in many fields: communication, ethics, law and political science, sociology, technology, and biblical and theological studies, among others.
 The aim of the Ellul Forum is to promote awareness and understanding of Ellul’s life and work, and to encourage a community of dialogue on these subjects.
 The Forum publishes content by and about Jacques Ellul and about themes relevant to his life and thought, from historical, contemporary, or creative perspectives.
 Content is published in English and French.

-The Forum is published in print twice a year and sent to members of the International Jacques Ellul Society.
+The Ellul Forum is published in print twice a year and sent to members of the International Jacques Ellul Society by either direct mail or PDF via email.
 Please join or renew your membership.
 Current membership is now $40 (US) per year to help cover costs of journal production and mailing.

 If you have an address change since the time of your initial membership, please send your current address to firstname.lastname@example.org